 Healthcare mobile app development services cost

-The more complex the app is, the more expensive it is.
+The more complex the concept is, the more expensive healthcare application development is.
 Custom UI elements, the number of screens and application states, buttons, fields, business logic, and the server infrastructure require many hours of development and subsequent testing.

 - Pre-development (analyzing the competition, market stage, identifying features for implementation, etc.)

 - Number of platforms that you are going to target (iOS, watchOS, iPadOS, Android, Wear OS, or both)

 - Use of some specific technology and innovations such as Machine Learning, AI, etc.

 - The complexity of app design, customizations, branding, animations, etc.